kedro-org/kedro-viz/docs/kedro-viz_visualisation.md

 kedro run
 ```

-This will execute your pipeline and automatically generate run status data that tracks execution performance, timing, and any errors.
+This will execute your pipeline and automatically generate run data that tracks execution performance, timing, and any errors.

 To start Kedro-Viz, type the following into your terminal from the project directory: